Posted on September 10, 2019

 Since you were young, you have been educated on the benefits of going to the dentist regularly.
 You’ve been told that it will help prevent cavities and assist with keeping your teeth in excellent condition for years to come.

 But did you know that a dental exam can save your life?
-Here’s everything you should know about cancer screening and what to expect when it’s completed during your dental exam.
+Here’s everything you should know about oral cancer screenings and what to expect when the oral cancer exam is completed during your dental exam.

 What is Oral Cancer?